YulongNiu/PhyloProfileWeb/readme.md

 * 3rd column

-3rd column defines linkages colours.
-The colour format is different from the ones in the 2nd column.
-The legal input colours are described as the [Circos configuration](http://circos.ca/documentation/tutorials/configuration/colors/).
-Seven colours, red, orange, yellow, green, blue, purple, and grey are predefined with prefix to show the light (`l`, `vl`, `vvl`) and dard (`d`, `vd`, `vvd`) verions.
-Five degrees of [transparent colous](http://circos.ca/tutorials/lessons/recipes/transparent_links/) are allowed, `_a1` have a 17% transparency, `_a2` 33%, `_a3` 50%, `_a4` 67% and `_a5` 83%.
-For example, `vlred_a4` is the very light red colour with 67% transparency.
+3rd column defines linkages colours, which uses the same colour format as the 2nd column.
 You may want to hidden the linkaged for certain genes, just use `NA` (not "na", not "white", not "Na") as the link color.
-But, at least one genes should have proper linkage colour.

-**An internal [Circos gene list](#14-annotation-files) is used for Circos plot, and any genes not in this list will be neglected**.
-The time of plotting the Circos figure increases dramatically along with increment of predicted linkages.
-As the web-server connection will be closed in 15 minutes, the input candidate gene number for Circos plot  we recommend is no more than `7`.

-The D3 interactive network is constructed based on the 3rd column data.
+But, at least one genes should have proper linkage colour.**An internal [Circos gene list](#14-annotation-files) is used for Circos plot, and any genes not in this list will be neglected**.
+The D3 interactive network is also constructed based on the 3rd column data.
 It is designed as an alternative way to show the linkages network.

 * 4th column